-Bilingual degree program in German and English
+Bilingual study program in German and English

 Applicants opt for a prevailing program language as early as when they enroll and have to provide proof of the required language skills according to their favored program language.
 Changing between program languages is possible on request and if the corresponding requirements are met.
-To ensure that foreign students who did not obtain their university entrance qualification or their graduate degree at a German-speaking institution acquire a sufficient command of German in the course of their studies with English as the prevailing program language, they will have to provide proof of these skills by the time they register for the Master’s thesis.
+To ensure that international students who did not obtain their university entrance qualification or their graduate degree at a German-speaking institution acquire a sufficient proficiency of German during the course of their studies with English as the prevailing program language, they will have to provide proof of these skills by the time they register for the Master’s thesis.

 Content and structure

-The Master’s program Scenographic Design and Communication takes three semesters.
+The duration of the Master’s program Scenographic Design and Communication is three semesters.
 At least 90 credit points according to the European Credit Transfer System (ECTS) must be obtained.
 The degree program is offered in two prevailing program languages, German and English.
 Even if a prevailing program language is chosen, both languages may be used in courses.
 The contents of the respective courses are identical, regardless of the prevailing program language.
 Examinations are offered both in German and in English for both prevailing program languages.
 In consultation with the examiner, the candidate will decide for each examination in which language it will be taken.

 The Master’s program Scenographic Design and Communication is offered as a project-based program, in particular in its design components.
 The required technical and academic contents of the program in lectures, seminars, and courses (tutorials) will be allocated to projects.
 The project-based organization of the program is designed to introduce students to the professional activities of scenographic designers through concrete, practice-oriented tasks and practical involvement in real-time projects.
-Students also learn to apply skills and abilities obtained in their studies under the conditions of a concrete task and to test and reflect them in a real professional environment while still studying.
+Students also learn to apply skills and abilities obtained in their studies under the conditions of a specific task and to test and reflect them in a real professional environment while still studying.

 The entire program is organized in modules.
 Modules are subdivided into several courses coordinated with regard to contents and times and defining the context of the module and the skills to be acquired.
 The course offerings per module comprise a total of six to a maximum of ten weekly hours per semester and usually span one semester, in exceptional cases two semesters.
 The modules of the Master’s program Scenographic Design and Communication teach the required skills of future scenographic designers as part of a continuous project-based program.

-During the program students learn about:
+During the program, students learn: